What is the Best The Legend Of Zelda Game?

-There is hardly a more beloved franchise in all of video games than The Legend of Zelda, as evidenced by our month-long spotlight of the series.
-But though so many of its entries are at or near the top of many players’ lists of all-time favorites, how do each of the titles stack up when pitted against each other?
-After a lengthy voting process involving several on the staff and a complicated point-tallying system, we here at Goomba Stomp have finally come up with a ranking of our favorite Zelda games.
-These are not be in the order of best to worst but instead they are the ones we love from least to most!
-Without further Fi-like explanation, here is the list of Our Favorite Zelda Games:
+There is hardly a more beloved franchise in all of video games than The Legend of Zelda, but though so many of its entries are at the top of many players’ lists of all-time favorites, how do each of the titles stack up when pitted against each other?
+After a lengthy voting process involving several members of our staff (and a complicated point-tallying system), we here at Goomba Stomp have finally come up with a ranking of our favorite Zelda games.
+These are not in the order of best to worst but instead, they are the ones we love from least to most!
+Without further Fi-like explanation, here is the list of our favorite Zelda Games:

 The Legend of Zelda: Oracle of Ages is the sister game to Oracle of Seasons, both of which are the portable successors to Link’s Awakening DX.
 Both games share a lot in common with Link’s Awakening, but each took a different route in how it presented its gameplay, Oracle of Ages focused on puzzles and tried to find interesting ways to get the player to think about their surroundings and their inventory, as well as giving the player a lot of items that interacted with the environment rather than with enemies.